Chapter One Psychology

 I’m so glad you’re here.

-With a background in educational and developmental psychology, and experience across private practice, schools, disability services, and public mental health, I bring both clinical depth and a gentle, practical approach to my work.
+With postgraduate training in educational and developmental psychology, and experience across private practice, schools, disability services, and public mental health, I bring both clinical depth and a gentle, practical approach to my work.

 Outside of the therapy space, I’m also a mum to two young children, which gives me a very real appreciation of the many layers and demands of modern life - alongside the reminder that every person’s story is unique.